OctavianDobre8/Checkers/README.md

     <strong>Game Modes:</strong>
     <ul>
        <li>
          Classic Mode: play the normal mode of game.
        </li>
-      <li>All pieces are kings mode: all pieces are kings from the very begging.
+      <li>All pieces are kings mode: all pieces are kings from the very beginning.
       </li>
-      <li>Few Pieces Mode:the game starts with fewer pieces for a faster experience. </li>
+      <li>Few Pieces Mode: the game starts with fewer pieces for a faster experience. </li>
     </ul>
   </li>
   <li>